top of page

 Inspired by queer and critical race theory, Fink calls for a lineage of disability: a reclamation of disability as a history, a culture, and an identity.
 Such a lineage offers a means of seeing disability in the context of a collective sense of belonging, as cause for celebration, and a call for a radical reimagining of care work and kinship.
 All Our Families challenges us to re-lineate disability within the family as a means of repair toward a more inclusive and flexible structure of care and community.

-Advance Praise for All Our Families
+Praise for All Our Families

 In All Our Families, Fink uses her formidable intellect to examine a topic close to her justice-oriented heart: disability.
 Prioritizing the work of disabled activists, she shows how everyone suffers when we erase disabled people from our families and our society.
 With exacting humanity, Fink demonstrates how our family lines can reflect and perpetuate ableist systems and offers ways to create a truer and more just lineage.